 3. Don’t Just Nurture but Omni-Nurture Your Relationships

-Launching a private beta solution in April 15 2019 and a founding team from yelp.com, pinterest.com & workday.com, ClosedWon® has automated more than 100,000 prospects that led to 300+ opportunities and generated $10m of annual sustainable revenue for clients like Rakuten Inc. Croissant, and Yoshi Inc. ClosedWon®’s vision is to end missed connections, for Enterprise B2B SaaS.
-The platform humanizes business engagements with its omni-channel relationship technology.
+Launching a private beta solution on September 19, 2019, on Product Hunt and a founding team from yelp.com, pinterest.com & workday.com, ClosedWon® has automated more than 100,000 prospects that led to 300+ opportunities and generated $10m of annual sustainable revenue for clients like Rakuten Inc. Croissant, and Yoshi Inc. ClosedWon®’s vision is to end missed connections, for Enterprise B2B SaaS.
+The platform humanizes business engagements with its omnichannel relationship technology.
 It is designed to efficiently convert data into meaningful conversations that ultimately win advocates.
 It empowers business people with breakthrough software including data enrichment, email verification, phone & social validation, and augmented sales coaching and content strategy.